 Street food in Nairobi refers to the inviting snacks hawked on the streets of Nairobi’s downtown as well as in estates.
-It is definitely something you won’t find in the posh neighbourhoods of Karen and Lavington; though recently, some street foods like mutura are sitting next to ice-cream and coffee on the menus of high-end restaurants.
+It is definitely something you won’t find in the posh neighbourhoods of Karen and Lavington.
+However, recently, some Kenyan foods like mutura are sitting next to ice-cream and coffee on the menus of high-end restaurants.
 But, street food is street food.
 When you take it to a high-end restaurant, it is just food served in a different ambiance, on expensive cutlery, with an inflated bill.

 A variation of mahindi choma is mahindi boilo (mutungo).
 I think the lemon and chilli rub over roasted maize makes it tastier than boiled maize.

 We like French fries, a lot.
 More so because the countryside supplies tonnes of potatoes to the city.
 But we don’t call this snack French fries because there’s nothing French about how it is prepared and served on our streets. 🙂 An affordable solution to the craving for something deep-fried.
 Then there’s a mob that jams the queue because there’s no kachumbari left and for them chips mwitu must have kachumbari.

 Popcorn is a another European snack that’s masquerading as street food in Nairobi.
 But, we like it, so it stays.
 Popcorn vendors are stationed strategically at the exit of most supermarkets in Nairobi.
 As you exit with a handful of coins, the crackle of the popcorn machine will make you spend to the last dime.
 The worst comes when shopping with a toddler and as you walk out you find him/her camping next to the popcorn stand waiting for you to fork some money.
 How you handle such a tantrum tests the very core of your parenting skills.